bexelbie/action-transcription/README.md

 These can be created public or private - public repos get an additional feature and are free to run, while private repos have additional cost.

+Configure your Repository need to allow GitHub Actions to write to your repository.
+Confirm this in Settings->Actions->General->Workflow permissions.

 If you wish to use the "Whisper" integration you will need to create an account on [Replicate](https://replicate.com/), then copy the API token from that account and create a new GitHub Actions secret in your repository called `REPLICATE_API_TOKEN`.
 Transcribing videos costs money - usually around $0.20 per minute of audio.

+Additionally, if you prefer to use Azure for transcription with Whisper, you will need to configure Azure environment variables.
+Create an account on Azure, obtain the `AZURE_API_KEY`, `AZURE_API_VERSION`  and `AZURE_API_BASE` values, and set them as GitHub Actions secrets in your repository.
+Using Whisper via Azure costs approximately $0.36 per hour.

 ## Usage